AustralianBioCommons/ables/projects/benchmarking.md

 ## Details

-The goal of this project is to benchmark software that is commonly used throughout life sciences on Australia’s national HPC facilities.
-The software benchmarked will span research areas such as bioinformatics and molecular dynamics, as well as general software that is commonly used like [`NumPy`](https://bio.tools/numpy) and [`R`](https://bio.tools/r).
+The goal of this project is to benchmark software that is commonly used throughout the life sciences on Australia’s national HPC facilities.
+The software benchmarked will span research areas such as bioinformatics and molecular dynamics, as well as general software that is commonly used such as [`NumPy`](https://bio.tools/numpy) and [`R`](https://bio.tools/r).
 The benchmarks also aim to test a variety of workloads, such as machine learning & artificial intelligence (ML/AI), traditional HPC (on a small to moderate scale), I/O dependent software (latency and bandwidth), and high throughput workloads.

 Life science researchers will benefit from this as it will: